-Fill in the oval if at any time during 2024 you received (as a reward, award, or payment for property or services) a digital asset, or sold, exchanged, gifted, or otherwise disposed of a digital asset (or a financial interest in a digital asset).
+Fill in the oval if at any time during 2025 you received (as a reward, award, or payment for property or services) a digital asset, or sold, exchanged, or otherwise disposed of a digital asset (or a financial interest in a digital asset) or if you received a Form 1099-DA.
 Digital assets include non-fungible tokens (NFTs) and virtual currencies, such as cryptocurrencies and stablecoins.